VlosyrosDev/VlosyrosDev/README.md

-- 👀 I’m interested in Gamedev and Pixelart
+- Interested in Gamedev.
-- 🌱 I'm currently working a metroidvania named Saharul.
+- Currently working a metroidvania named Saharul.
-- 📫 You can contact me on Discord: _vlosyros
+- You can contact me on Discord: _vlosyros

 <!---
 VlosyrosDev/VlosyrosDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.